Chinas Overnight Shibor Interbank Rate Up Friday - UrduPoint

 China's Overnight Shibor Interbank Rate Up Friday

-BEIJING, Dec.
-24 (UrduPoint / Pakistan Point News - 24th Dec, 2021 ) APP):The overnight Shanghai Interbank Offered Rate (Shibor), which measures the borrowing cost of China's interbank market, gained 20.9 basis points to 1.84 percent Friday.
+BEIJING, (UrduPoint / Pakistan Point News - 31st Dec, 2021 ) :The overnight Shanghai Interbank Offered Rate (Shibor), which measures the borrowing cost of China's interbank market, gained 85.3 basis points to 2.129 percent Friday.

 Shibor is a simple, no-guarantee, wholesale interest rate calculated by arithmetically averaging all the interbank RMB lending rates offered by the price quotation group of 18 commercial banks with a high credit rating, with the four highest and four lowest quotations excluded.